 Just having the disease may increase the risk of lowering immunity, because people with WM often produce fewer antibodies than normal.
-This may not be significant under normal circumstances but in this time of COVID-19, we are assuming that everyone in the so-called ‘watch and wait’ category is potentially at risk.
+This may not be significant under normal circumstances but in this time of COVID-19, we are assuming that everyone on active monitoring ( or the so-called ‘watch and wait’) is potentially at risk.

 This is why people at any stage of their disease are included in the extremely vulnerable category.

 Many treatments used in WM do lower the immune system but it is not known how long this effect persists or how they may affect the body's response to COVID-19.

 - This is because testing of the immune system in routine practice is not feasible and not required in most cases.